New texting program aims to help college-bound students

 “We want to make sure that college is accessible to all Iowans.
 And it might not be the right path for everyone but we want to make sure that anyone who wants that path can find a way to it,” added Sedrel.

-If you know a student interested in this program, they can opt into the program by clicking here LINK .
+If you know a student interested in this program, they can opt into the program by clicking here.